Life coaching is about helping people find answers. Sometimes the questions are obvious; sometimes the work is uncovering the questions first

 Mostly, I coach.
-This means that I have a conversation with you where I invite you to explore what is important to you, what values, needs and interests are a priority, what changes you would like to make, and how that might happen.
+This means that I have a conversation with you where I invite you to explore what is important to you, what values, needs and interests are a priority, what changes you would like to make, and how they might happen.
 That’s it in a nutshell.

 They way I do it is like this: I remain on your side, non-judgmentally, listening deeply to what you’re saying as well as to what isn’t said.
 I check where I’m not clear in case you’re not clear either and question, sometimes gently sometimes more forcefully, whether untested and unhelpful beliefs lie behind some of your thought processes and are getting in the way of your goals.
 It’s that sort of thing.
 The conversation will look different for each client – it’s the client’s material that leads the direction – but some things will remain as standard.
 Coaching is always a space for you to explore what is important to you, and the focus will be on moving forwards and sorting stuff out.